 And just like everyone has a friend who’s done an obstacle course, everyone doing an obstacle course has a horror story about a friend who’s done an obstacle course.
 Surrounded by the crowd lining up for the tyre wall climb – which was very high, might I add, and we smashed it – we were being regaled by overheard conversation pertaining to ‘My mate Toby’ who tripped coming down the wall last year and did his ankle, or Sarah, who ran through the electric shock ropes and one caught on the mud around her neck.
 Ouch.

 But injury aside (because that is basically what you are signing up for in your decision to conquer an army-like training course – you don’t want that business to be easy!), The Stampede was a tremendous load of fun, and the satisfaction from completing it was far better than a kale smoothie.
 I remember seeing two men, friends slick with mud, running up a hillside.
 One was struggling, and the other has his hand on his mate’s back softly urging him up the hill.
 This gentle kindness and support, this camaraderie and partnership, is often the feeling people are left with when the course is done and dusted – and the reason people say that once you’ve done one you become addicted, like the cult of Crossfit.
 I don’t know about that, but I would definitely do another.
 Why, do you know of one?
 I’ll do it.
 When?
 Let’s go!

 Tips for getting the most out of an obstacle course

 The Stampede is an Australian owned and managed obstacle event series which proudly supports CanTeen, Kokoda Youth Foundation and The Heart Foundation as official event charity partners, raising over $100K this year.
-Early bird pre-sale tickets to the 2015 Melbourne, Brisbane and Sydney events are available from The Stampede website or you can sign up to their newsletter here.
+Early bird pre-sale tickets to the 2015 Melbourne, Brisbane and Sydney events are available from The Stampede website.